Since retiring, Paul has taken to reading classical English literature. British romantic classics from the 19th century are his favorites.

 The Revelation of Conscience - In Jane Eyre, the governess bares her conscience when portraying her relationship with Mr. Rochester.
 In Agnes Grey, the reader is often, especially up until the latter part of the novel, guessing about the exact feelings which Agnes has for Edward Weston.

 Agnes Grey is a novel that everyone will enjoy reading.
-Its simple prose makes it very easy reading, and after reading Agnes Grey, you will quickly empathize with the maltreatment of governesses and women in Victorian England in the early 19th century.
+Its simple prose makes it very easy to read, and after reading Agnes Grey, you will quickly empathize with the maltreatment of governesses and women in Victorian England in the early 19th century.

 Bronte Sister Classics